penelopecj/sei-project-2/README.md

 * We began by chatting through a very basic user story and wireframe of our apps design and components, given the limited time we had.
 * We wrote throwaway code to explain our thought process to each other and to solve short term problems.
 * We first took the time to read the docs for Bulma and the Spoonacular API we were using.
-* We decided to pair code most of the app on VS Code Live Share so we could pool or knowledge and get more built quickly in the short time we had.
+* We decided to pair code most of the app on VS Code Live Share so we could pool our knowledge and get more built quickly in the short time we had.
 * We began by writing pseudocode before writing actual code to help us think through the logic first.
 * We weren't too concerned with writing DRY code at the time, as we wanted to achieve a lot of functionality in 48 hours.
 We decided we would come back to re-factor repetitive code later on.
 * We discussed and agreed on consistent code styles, indentation, and naming conventions.